allenai/unqover/README.md

 For instance, when using the NewsQA data released in [Multi-QA](https://github.com/alontalmor/MultiQA), it is very important to add a special header, that widely occurs in the training data, to every example.
 To do that, simply specify ``--filler newsqa`` when calling the ``generate_underspecified_templates`` module.

 **Gender-occupation for masked LMs** For masked LM, we will use a different set of templates and fillers.
-For instance, dataset for RoBERTa models will use its own set of in-vocabulary subjects:
+Special thing here is that we want the subjects to be single-wordpiece tokens, and templates are modified to incorporate *mask*.
+For instance:
 ```
 TYPE=slot_act_map
 SUBJ=mixed_gender_roberta